 After years of neglect, U.S. rotorcraft technology is to get a boost from a Pentagon research program that aims to fly a shape-changing rotor offering substantially more payload and range with significantly less noise and vibration.
 Three teams have been awarded contracts for the initial phase of the Defense Advanced Research Projects Agency’s Mission Adaptive Rotor (MAR).
 Program managers plan to fly an adaptive rotor by 2018 to ready the technology for the next U.S. military ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpa Sets Aggressive Goals For Morphing-Rotor Demo".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpa Sets Aggressive Goals For Morphing-Rotor Demo".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.